Stirling-Tools/Stirling-Tools.github.io/docs/Server-Admin-Onboarding.md

 ### 4.3: Feature Control

-Open **Settings → Configuration → Endpoints** to choose which PDF tools users can see.
+Open **Settings → Server → System** and go to **Endpoint Management** to choose which PDF tools users can see.
 All PDF tools are enabled by default.
 AI features are controlled separately by `aiEngine` and are off by default; see [Step 11](#step-11-optional-document-automation-ai).

 ```yaml
 endpoints: